bookofproofs/bookofproofs.github.io/_sources/history/20th-century/zassenhaus.md

 9. Discovered a closed formula for the volume of an n-dimensional unit sphere.
 10. Devised an algorithm to compute the class number of a binary quadratic form.

-Born 28 May1912, Koblenz-Moselweiss, Germany.
+Born 28 May 1912, Koblenz-Moselweiss, Germany.
 Died 21 November 1991, Columbus, Ohio, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Zassenhaus/)